• Skip to primary navigation

 Pin Recipe

-These English Roast Potatoes have the most delicious golden crunchy exterior with a creamy potato inside.
-These roasties are made by parboiling the potatoes then roasted in the oven in a shallow pan with plenty of oil.
-I dare you to try to eat just one!
-Step-by-step photos teach you how to make these British roasted potatoes.
+These English Style Roast Potatoes have a delicious golden crunchy exterior with a creamy potato inside.
+These roasties are made by parboiling the potatoes then roasting them in the oven in a shallow pan with plenty of oil.

 • Total Time: 1 hour 25 minutes